Uncanny Avengers

-Uncanny Avengers was a comic book series first appearing in the October 2012 debut of Marvel NOW!, published by Marvel Comics.
+Uncanny Avengers is an American comic book series first appearing in the October 2012 debut of Marvel NOW!, published by Marvel Comics.
 The series follows an interconnected fictional superhero team, featuring members from the Marvel Universe (specifically the Avengers and X-Men).
 The team is united by Captain America upon the conclusion of Avengers vs. X-Men.
 Uncanny Avengers is also known as Avengers Unity Squad.

 Publication history

 Marvel Comics announced Uncanny Avengers by the creative team of Rick Remender and John Cassaday in August 2012.
 Uncanny Avengers follows a new team of Avengers formed in response to the events of Avengers vs. X-Men.
 The team features a line-up of both classic Avengers and X-Men including Captain America (Steve Rogers), Havok, Rogue, the Scarlet Witch, Thor, and Wolverine.

 Rick Remender said, "There's something that Cyclops said to [Captain America] on Utopia that's ringing in his head.
 He didn't do enough to help.
 And Steve (Captain America) is taking that to heart.
 Coming out of AvX with the landscape shifted and changed as much as it is, there are events that lead Steve to recognizing that he needs to do more".

 In October 2014, the second volume of Uncanny Avengers was announced to start in January 2015 with art by Daniel Acuña and written by Rick Remender.
 This volume ended due to cancellation after Issue #5 in May 2015.
 The roster for the second volume included Captain America (Sam Wilson), Scarlet Witch, Rogue, Quicksilver, Vision, Sabretooth, and Doctor Voodoo.

 The third volume began in October 2015, and was written by Gerry Duggan with art by Ryan Stegman.
 It ended with Issue 30, which was released in December 2017.

 A new iteration of the series was announced in 2023 and debuted on August 16, 2023.
-The roster features former members Captain America (Steve Rogers), Quicksilver and Rogue alongside Psylocke, Penance and Deadpool.
+The roster features former members Captain America (Steve Rogers), Quicksilver and Rogue alongside Psylocke, Penance, and Deadpool.